tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 #### Consensus Nodes and Consensus Clients

 To simplify the description of the Tari communication network, the different entities with similar behaviour were grouped into two groups: Consensus Nodes and Consensus Clients.
-Validator Nodes and Base Nodes are Consensus Nodes(CN).
+Validator Nodes and Base Nodes are Consensus Nodes (CN).
-Wallets and Token Wallets are Communication Clients(CC).
+Wallets and Token Wallets are Consensus Clients (CC).
 CNs form the core communication infrastructure of the Tari communication network and are responsible for maintaining the Tari communication network by receiving, forwarding and distributing joining requests, discovery requests, data messages and routing information.
 CCs are different from CNs in that they do not maintain the network and they are not responsible for propagating any joining requests, discovery requests, data messages and routing information.
 They do make use of the network to submit their own joining requests and perform discovery request of other specific CNs and CCs when they need to communicate with them.
 Once a CC has discovered the CC or CN they want to communicate with, they will establish a direct P2P channel with them.
 The Tari communication network is unaware of this direct P2P communication once discovery is completed.

-The different entity types were grouped into the different communication node types as follows:
+The different entity types are grouped into the different communication node types as follows:

 | Entity Type    | Communication Node Type |
 |---             |---                      |